lfborjas/simple-proxy/README.md

 ```
 POST /proxy-request?url=some_url&timeout=1
+Body-of-the-request
 ```

 Where:

 * `url` is a _full_ url that you want the proxy service to call on your behalf.
 * `timeout` is the timeout in *minutes* you want it to sleep before responding.
+* The body of the request will be passed as-is to the receiving server.
+For this particular iteration, we're dealing with a service that doesn't give a crap about headers, so we're not sending them over, but it's an easy addition.

 ### Example interaction